z0w0/helm/guide/installing.md

 in the Linux section using an OS X package manager.
 For this guide we'll only be explaining the process using the Homebrew package manager, but it should be similar tactics for others.
 Firstly, install the [latest version of Homebrew from its website](http://brew.sh).
-You can then run the following commands to install SDL and Caior using Homebrew:
+You can then run the following commands to install SDL and Cairo using Homebrew:

 {% highlight bash %}
 $ brew doctor # if this is your first time using homebrew